-The ideal candidate will have knowledge of basic computer software including word processing and document scanning program.
+The ideal candidate will have knowledge of basic computer software including word processing programs.

-Furthermore, the ability to understand how to use dragon legal software will be useful in the transcription of important information which needs to be accurate.
+Furthermore, the ability to understand how to use legal specific software like Philips SpeechLive will be useful for information which needs to be accurate.

-Communicating with a receptionist who understands how to use organizational programs will also be easier in light of the fact that the majority of conversations can be conducted over e-mail.
-This is advantageous for legal professionals who do not have a lot of time to spend in the office.
+Communicating with a law office receptionist who understands how to use email and other communication programs will be best.
+The majority of conversations today are conducted over email.
+This is especially helpful for legal professionals who spend a lot of time in the court room.

-A receptionist must have the ability to compose basic letters.
-While these will not be legal documents, correspondence between attorneys and their clients often requires the intersection of the receptionist in order to cut down on legal billable hours.
+A good receptionist must have the ability to compose basic letters.
+While these will not be legal documents, correspondence between attorneys and their clients often requires the intersection of the receptionist.

-This means that the receptionist will have to have a professional way of organizing their thoughts in order to compose emails and other important communications on behalf of the legal team.
-Responding to all communication requests effectively and efficiently without needing to interrupt the legal professional is often advisable in order to maintain a positive working relationship.
+This means that the receptionist will have to have a professional way of organizing their thoughts in order to compose emails and other important communications.
+Responding to all communication requests effectively without needing to interrupt the legal professional is often advisable.

 The most important thing that the receptionist will be required to do is to represent the office properly.
 This means being able to conduct themselves in a professional manner even when there are difficult clients to manage.

-Dealing with clients who are upset about the speed at which the case they are in the middle of is being handled can often be a difficult task.
+Dealing with clients who are upset about the speed at which the case is being handled can often be a difficult task.
 Having a diplomatic personality will be required in order to be a successful legal receptionist.

-Being able to answer questions without becoming emotionally attached to what the client is saying is also an important part of being able to do the job effectively.
-Efficiently handling all complaints in a professional manner can often become an overwhelming responsibility for a legal representative.
+Being able to answer questions without becoming emotionally attached to what the client is saying is also an important part of the.
+Efficiently handling all complaints in a professional manner can often become an overwhelming responsibility.